 Never underestimate the power of a tent for all kinds of imaginary play.
 During the colder months, we also love putting up the tent indoors for more fun adventures.

 There’s something so satisfying about watching a kite glide through the air, and there’s something even better about teaching your kids how to do it and watching the joy it brings them.

-This mini kite has a 98-foot line and is the perfect outdoor activity for kids who love to run and watch it fly.
+This 42" kite is the perfect outdoor activity for kids who love to run and watch it fly.

-This large kite is simple to assemble and includes a plastic handle that's easy for small hands to operate.
+This cute kite is simple to assemble and includes a plastic handle that's easy for small hands to operate.